What to Know Before Making an Offer on eBay

 Rules for Best Offer

-Buyers only get five offers for the same item (10 for most vehicle categories) within 30 days.
-If you make an offer, and the seller counters, you can counter two more times.
-If you use up all your counteroffers, and really want the item, you either need to pay full price for it now, or try again in 30 days if the item is still available.
+Buyers only get five offers for the same item (10 for most vehicle categories).
+If you make an offer, and the seller rejects or counters it, you can send a maximum of five counteroffers.
 Expired offers, declined offers, and retracted offers all count towards the limit of five Best Offers per item.

-Best Offers are only good for 48 hours.
-If you don't hear back from your seller within 48 hours, the offer expires, and you can consider it rejected.
+With Best Offers, the buyer chooses when the offer expires.
+If you don't hear back from your seller within that time, or the listing ends, you can consider it rejected.
 The seller can accept, reject, or counteroffer your offer.
 The Best Offer is a commitment to buy, the same as making a bid on an auction item or purchasing an item at full price.
 Make sure you really want the item, because if you don't pay, the seller can file an unpaid item strike against you.
 Too many unpaid item strikes and your eBay account can be shut down.

 Avoid including identifying information in your Best Offer, such as your email address, phone number, or website address.
 You will be notified if the seller accepts, rejects, or counteroffers through the eBay messaging system.